Email Open Rates: Ways to improve your email open rates

 Email open rates indicate how strong you are at your marketing game and therefore working on ways you can improve them can help you heaps in driving specific behaviours and thus achieving your business goals.

-Email open rates are important to understand and improve.
-They are by no means the end all be all for judging performance of your email efforts, but as a directional indicator they are helpful.
-And as you have to open an email before you can take action on it improving your open rate is going to drive your efforts forward.
+Email open rates are essential to understanding and improving.
+They are by no means the end-all-be-all for judging the performance of your email efforts, but as a directional indicator, they are helpful.
+And as you have to open an email before you can take action on it, improving your open rate will drive your efforts forward.